angela-li/git-tutorial/README.md

 ------------------

 -   **Navigate to Github.** Log in to your [Github](https://github.com) account (you should have already created one).
 -   **Navigate to Happy Git, ch.
-13.** We're going to start with this \[book chapter\] by Jenny Bryan (<http://happygitwithr.com/rstudio-git-github.html>) - open this up and have it as a guide along the way.
+13.** We're going to start with this [book chapter](http://happygitwithr.com/rstudio-git-github.html) by Jenny Bryan.
+Open this up and have it as a guide along the way.

 Git Basics
 ----------